preaction/dirtpies/README.markdown

 There are bugs.
 Lots of bugs.
 Levels after 5 are not finished.
 Dirtslinger mode is not active yet.

+= BUILDING =

+You can use the supplied Makefile if you wish:

+    $ make

 = COPYRIGHT =

 (c) 2010-2012 Doug Bell